 Environment & Sustainability

 Our community is lucky to have clean creeks, intact forests and abundant wildlife, both on land and in the water.
-Yet, more than ever, residents are experiencing the effects of a changing climate, such as shoreline flooding from sea level rise, more storms events, and summer droughts, and these will likely continue.
-Might add few other here: reduced snowpack results in economic losses from reduced winter sports, stress on fish stocks, increased risk of forest fires, water rationing, damage and power outages from wind storms.
+Yet, more than ever, residents are experiencing the effects of a changing climate, such as shoreline flooding from sea level rise, more storm events, and summer droughts, and these will likely continue.